Orlistat

 What food or medication should I avoid when I take this medication?

-If you are taking any multivitamin supplement, space orlistat at least two hours before or after taking the supplement.
+• If a multivitamin supplement is required, orlistat should be taken at least two hours before or after the supplement.

 How should I store this medication?